seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 * Julia has similar split of abstract and concrete types [julia-types]_.

 * In Julia promotion can occur based on abstract types.
-If a promoter is defined, it will be called and then retry the resolution [julia-promotion]_.
+If a promoter is defined, it will cast the inputs and then Julia can then retry to find an implementation with the new values [julia-promotion]_.

-* ``xnd-project`` https://github.com/xnd-project) with ndtypes and gumath
+* ``xnd-project`` (https://github.com/xnd-project) with ndtypes and gumath

-  *  Different in that it does not use promotion at all.
+  * The ``xnd-project`` solves a similar project, however, it does not use casting during function execution, so that it does not require a promotion step.

 Backward compatibility